If your flight time has just been changed, you’re probably wondering what the reason was.

 This can happen even if there has been a five-minute adjustment to your flight.

 If your flight time has been changed, you will be informed, and then you can decide what the best course of action is, whether that be doing nothing, trying to get a refund, or finding a different flight.

-Do You Have to Accept Flight Changes?
+You Don’t Have to Accept Flight Changes

 You do not have to accept flight changes, but the extent of the change will affect your best course of action.